SonyaMoisset/Team-Treehouse_Training/README.md

 - Build a Chatbot with Watson APIs => COMPLETED | 08/12/2017 | 202 points
 - Introduction to GraphQL => COMPLETED | 14/12/2017 | 231 points
 - Introduction to Application Security => COMPLETED | 20/12/2017 | 187 points
+- Build a Simple Android App with Kotlin => COMPLETED | 27/12/2017 | 423 points